sebastiaanluca/laravel-boolean-dates/README.md

 [![Follow @sebastiaanluca on Twitter][twitter-profile-badge]][link-twitter] [![Share this package on Twitter][twitter-share-badge]][link-twitter-share]

-__Easily convert Eloquent model booleans to dates and back with Laravel Boolean Dates.__

-Sets the date of fields to the current date and time if an inputted counterpart boolean field is true-ish.
-Ideal for those terms and conditions checkboxes on user registration pages!
+__Sets the date of fields to the current date and time if an inputted counterpart boolean field is true-ish.__ Ideal for those terms and conditions checkboxes on user registration pages!
 Now you know _when_ they were accepted and not just _if_ (GDPR anyone?).

 ## Table of contents